dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 Groovy:
 <groovy>
 private updateState(Closure&lt;State&gt; closure) {
     // note that parameter class is commented out because on plugin reload it will
     // be a different type (since it's loaded in new classloader) stateVar.set { /*State*/ oldValue -&gt;
         def newValue = closure.call(oldValue)
         onUpdate(oldValue, newValue)
         newValue
     }
 }
 </groovy>
 Kotlin:
 <kotlin>
-// can't do this :(
+// Can't do this :(
+// The workaround is to convert object to/from instance of a class
+// from parent class loader, e.g. java.lang.String.
 </kotlin>